 5 COMPETENCY AND TRAINING

-It is recommended that applicants possess general core competencies to properly manage and prepare submissions.
-Type of recommended competencies depends on the role and responsibility of each person or party in the submission team.
+Applicants need to have general core competencies to properly manage and conduct submissions.
+Type of required competencies depends on the role and responsibility of each person or a party in applicants' organization.

 5.1 Core Competency of Applicants